-The logic of the above mentioned dramaturgical line is similar to the track record of a cardiogram device working in a balanced pace, which is from time to time coming out of the norm, creating a shock for the viewer.
+The logic of the above-mentioned dramaturgical line is similar to the track record of a cardiogram device working in a balanced pace, which is from time to time coming out of the norm, creating a shock for the viewer.

 The Yerevan screenings of “Amy” with full cinema halls allow drawing a number of conclusions about the Armenian audience demand as well as the trends in world cinema.
-Of course, the large interest in the film is directly connected with the scandalous and popular personality of protagonist, however, to keep the audience in the hall 125 minutes in a way not to get bored, is only possible in case of understanding, solidarity and love between the director and the main hero (in this case with the footage presenting her).
-The evidence of benevolent attitude of the singer is the success of the movie and it’s emotional power.
-Although from other world, where she now lives for the lovers of her songs, Amy agreed to enter into a new game, which actually her friends had began in teenage years by recording each other.
-The art is the beautiful imagination of an object and in this film it’s obvious the love of the author to the singer, also the regret and grief towards her tragic fate.
+Of course, the large interest in the film is directly connected with the scandalous and popular personality of the protagonist.
+However, to keep the audience in the hall for 125 minutes in a way not to get boring is only possible in case of understanding, solidarity and love between the director and the main hero (in this case, with the footage presenting her).
+The evidence of the benevolent attitude of the singer is the success of the movie and its emotional power.
+Although from another world, where she now lives for the lovers of her songs, Amy agreed to enter into a new game, which her friends had begun in their teenage years by recording each other.
+Art is the beautiful image of an object and in this film, it’s obvious the love of the author to the singer, also the regret and grief towards her tragic fate.

 Analyzing the documentary film “Amy” with Armenian screenings in the background, we can see a bilateral process.
-On the one hand the film gathers the audience thanks to the original story, unique topic and famous protagonist, and keeps them in the screening hall for more than two hours thanks to exciting, competent and sincere work that is done.
-On the other hand, it brings to cinema the specific audience, which made drawn up an opinion on documentary film by the TV movies made just as report and interview.
+On the one hand, the film gathers the audience thanks to the original story, unique topic and famous protagonist, and keeps them in the screening hall for more than two hours thanks to the exciting, competent and sincere work that is done.
+On the other hand, it brings to the cinema the specific audience, which made drawn up an opinion on a documentary film by the TV movies made just as report and interview.
 It also shows the real nature of documentary cinema and excites people.
 This process makes more people to be curious about documentary cinema.
-If national or international films increase such kinds of examples, the documentary cinema can form its audience and arouse theatrical demand in Armenia.
+If national or international films increase such examples, documentary cinema can form its audience and arouse theatrical demand in Armenia.

-The review won the main award during the Review competition of the British Film Festival
+The review won the main award during the Review competition of the British Film Festival (Yerevan, 2016)